How To Hire Your Next Employee Series: How to Create a Job Description

 Avoid acronyms, jargon, and overly-creative job titles.
 Be clear and concise.
 Don’t make it difficult for applicants to know if they want to apply.
 You might call your website manager a Digital Alchemist.
-Don’t do it in a job description.
+However, don’t do it in a job description.

 Get Feedback From Every Member of Your Hiring Team

-Get team input before you write your first draft.
+In addition, get team input before you write your first draft.
 Talk to the hiring manager (if it’s not you), team lead, and some competent employees with the same (or similar) job.
-Solicit continuing feedback as you refine your job description.
+Furthermore, solicit continuing feedback as you refine your job description.
 This is important.
 Be thorough at this stage and it will save you time later.